-- 9.8.1 The Human Resources Director is responsible for: - a) Preparing a policy relating to the payment of removal expenses and presenting it to the Board for approval - b) Maintaining detailed procedures for the implementation of this policy - c) Ensuring that monitoring and tracking arrangements are in place for the payment of such expenses.
+The Director of Workforce is responsible for:

+- a) Preparing a policy relating to the payment of removal expenses and presenting it to the Board for approval. - b) Maintaining detailed procedures for the implementation of this policy. - c) Ensuring that monitoring and tracking arrangements are in place for the payment of such expenses.

-9.9 Non Salary Rewards
+9.9 Non-Salary Rewards

-- 9.9.1 The Scottish Public Finance Manual sets out arrangements for establishment of non salary reward schemes, and provides the following examples:
+The Scottish Public Finance Manual sets out arrangements for establishment of non-salary reward schemes, and provides the following examples:

-- Cash bonuses

-- Amenities and recreational facilities

-- Gifts, vouchers, and entertainment offered as rewards under recognition schemes - Payment by the employer of its staffs' personal subscriptions to sports or leisure clubs - Rewards leading to donations to a charity or other external body - Provision of cars where they are needed for official purposes and are covered by an existing and agreed scheme which includes charging for any private use. - 9.9.2 The Scottish Government Finance Pay Policy Team should be consulted prior to the implementation of any non-salary reward scheme to determine whether it will require approval under the Public Sector Pay Policy for Staff Pay Remits or Senior Appointments. - 9.9.3 The tax implications for both employers and employees of the provision of all non-salary rewards cash and non-cash should be carefully considered.
-In considering such schemes, it may be appropriate for the Finance Director to seek expert PAYE advice. - 9.9.4 When consulting about a proposed scheme, or advising employees of a scheme to be implemented, the Human Resource Director should ensure that mechanisms are in place to advise employees of the tax implications for recipients and how these are to be handled.
+- Cash bonuses. - Amenities and recreational facilities. - Gifts, vouchers, and entertainment offered as rewards under recognition schemes. - Payment by the employer of its staffs' personal subscriptions to sports or leisure clubs. - Rewards leading to donations to a charity or other external body. - Provision of cars where they are needed for official purposes and are covered by an existing and agreed scheme which includes charging for any private use.

+The Scottish Government Finance Pay Policy Team should be consulted prior to the implementation of any non-salary reward scheme to determine whether it will require approval under the Public Sector Pay Policy for Staff Pay Remits or Senior Appointments.

+The tax implications for both employers and employees of the provision of all non-salary rewards - cash and non-cash - should be carefully considered.
+In considering such schemes, it may be appropriate for the Finance Director to seek expert PAYE advice.

+When consulting about a proposed scheme, or advising employees of a scheme to be implemented, the Director of Workforce should ensure that mechanisms are in place to advise employees of the tax implications for recipients and how these are to be handled.